Contact interaction treatment of the nucleon Faddeev equation: Introduction

 Whether the $q(qq)$ scheme or the $3$-body approach is used, especially the latter, numerical analyses on a fairly large scale are required.
 Similar statements are true for state-of-the-art analyses of meson problems using continuum Schwinger function methods (CSMs) for QCD.
 Recognising this, a symmetry-pre\-ser\-ving treatment of a vector\,$\otimes$\,vector contact interaction (SCI) was introduced in Ref.\,\cite{Gutierrez-Guerrero:2010waf} with the goal of providing a tool that could widely be employed to develop insights into hadron observables and draw baselines for more sophisticated studies.
-For instance, comparisons between SCI results and predictions obtained using QCD-connected interactions serve to highlight a given observable's sensitivity to phenomena associated with the emergence of hadron mass \cite{Roberts:2021nhw, Binosi:2022djx, Ding:2022ows, Roberts:2022rxm, Raya:2024ejx, Ferreira:2023fva, Achenbach:2025kfx}.
+For instance, comparisons between SCI results and predictions obtained using QCD-connected interactions \cite{Qin:2011dd, Binosi:2014aea} serve to highlight a given observable's sensitivity to the pointwise behaviour of the quark-quark interaction and phenomena associated with the emergence of hadron mass (EHM) \cite{Roberts:2021nhw, Binosi:2022djx, Ding:2022ows, Roberts:2022rxm, Raya:2024ejx, Ferreira:2023fva, Achenbach:2025kfx}.

 Since that first study, the SCI has been refined.
 It is not a precision tool, but the modern formulation has many merits, such as: algebraic simplicity; simultaneous applicability to a large array of systems and processes; potential for revealing insights that link and explain many phenomena; and service as a tool for checking the viability of algorithms used in calculations that depend upon high performance computing.
-Modern SCI applications are typically parameter-free and numerous benchmarking predictions are available for a wide range of phenomena involving mesons \cite{Roberts:2011wy, Chen:2012txa, Serna:2017nlr, Zhang:2020ecj, Xing:2022sor, Cheng:2024gyv, Sultan:2024hep, Xing:2025eip, Gutierrez-Guerrero:2019uwa, Chen:2024emt} and the $q(qq)$ picture of baryons \cite{Gutierrez-Guerrero:2019uwa, Chen:2024emt, Wilson:2011aa, Segovia:2013rca, Xu:2015kta, Yin:2019bxe, Raya:2021pyr, Cheng:2022jxe, Yu:2025fer}.
+Modern SCI applications are typically parameter-free and numerous benchmarking predictions are available for a wide range of phenomena involving mesons \cite{Roberts:2011wy, Chen:2012txa, Serna:2017nlr, Zhang:2020ecj, Xing:2022sor, Cheng:2024gyv, Sultan:2024hep, Xing:2025eip, Gutierrez-Guerrero:2019uwa, Chen:2024emt, Gutierrez-Guerrero:2026rsb} and the $q(qq)$ picture of baryons \cite{Gutierrez-Guerrero:2019uwa, Chen:2024emt, Wilson:2011aa, Segovia:2013rca, Xu:2015kta, Yin:2019bxe, Raya:2021pyr, Cheng:2022jxe, Yu:2025fer}.
 Given its established utility in $q(qq)$ studies of baryons, herein we introduce a SCI treatment of the nucleon $3$-body Faddeev equation and the associated calculation of nucleon electromagnetic form factors.

 Section~\ref{Sec2} develops a tractable formulation of the three-body Faddeev equation for the nucleon, including a description of the SCI and associated regularisation scheme.
 Constraints imposed by S$_3$ permutation symmetry on the amplitude obtained as a solution of the Faddeev equation are described in Sect.\,\ref{S3FA}; and nucleon solutions of the SCI $3$-body equation are discussed in Sect.\,\ref{SecSol}.
 The photon + nucleon interaction current appropriate for our approach to the nucleon bound state is described in Sect.\,\ref{NCurrent}.
 Section~\ref{SecFFs} reports and discusses results obtained for nucleon electromagnetic form factors using that current.
 A summary and perspective are provided in Sect.\,\ref{Epilogue}.